SisyphusMD/archiver/README.md

 The Pod lives for the duration of one backup and exits.
 If the backup fails, the Pod exits non-zero and Kubernetes marks the Job failed — the usual CronJob semantics apply.

 > **Why `run backup` instead of `run start`?** `archiver start` is asynchronous — it backgrounds the backup and returns exit `0` immediately, before the backup has done any real work.
-That's the right behavior for the in-container cron daemon (which fires and forgets), but it would cause an external scheduler to always report "success" regardless of what actually happened. `run backup` blocks until the backup finishes so the exit code is meaningful.
+That's the right behavior for the in-container scheduler (which fires and forgets), but it would cause an external scheduler to always report "success" regardless of what actually happened. `run backup` blocks until the backup finishes so the exit code is meaningful.
 For this reason `start` is deliberately not whitelisted in `run` mode.

 </details>